wuerges/iccad2016uffs/README.md

 Testing circuits is not easy and we need more tools to do it.

-## Installation

-This projects aims to reduce the amount of depencies to the most.

 ## Usage

 Nothing much can be done yet.